-The 3 juan "scrolls" long Qiqi tushuo is a richly illustrated overview of a lot of common, but also extraordinary machines used in early modern Europe.
+The 3-juan-long Qiqi tushuo is a richly illustrated overview of a lot of common, but also extraordinary machines used in early modern Europe.
 The framework of the book is embedded in Chinese cosmology, in which man plays a part only as part of the ten thousand beings produced by Heaven and Earth.
-Yet the cosm also produced numbers for mathematics, lengths for measuring, and weight for to be used to move objects.
-Weight and force is the physical principle mainly dealt with in the book, and therefore, at the beginning, 61 statements are made about the theoretical methods to use force and mass.
-This part is followed by 92 paragraphs describing how the laws of physics act in particular tools.
-These tools are illustrated in 11 pictures showing machines lifting weight, 4 illustrations of drawing weight, 2 figures of turning weight, 9 figures of pulling water, 15 figures of millstones or grindstones, and many other illustrations of woodwork, stonework, hammering, and so on.
-Each illustration (tu 圖) is explained (shuo 說) in a few words.
-A great part of the illustrations is a copy of figures in Agostino Ramelli's Diverse et Artificiose Machine from 1588 and Fausto Veranzio's Machinae Novae from 1616.
+Yet the cosmos also produced numbers for mathematics, lengths for measuring, and weight for to be used to move objects.

 Source: Li Xueqin 李學勤, Lü Wenyu 呂文鬰 (1996).
 Siku da cidian 四庫大辭典, vol. 2, p.
 1858.
 Changchun: Jilin daxue chubanshe.